basedrhys/I2K-Tutorial/4-inference.md

 Just like the previous examples, the custom model can perform inference on any image, although for meaningful results you should run it on images in the domain it was trained on - a model trained to classify between different dog breeds isn't going to give accurate answers when given a chest x-ray!

 - Open an image from the supplied **APTOS** dataset and click `Start` to perform prediction on it.
-You can check the supplied `.arff` file to verify the predictions are accurate.
+You can check the supplied `.arff` file to verify the model's accuracy.

 ### Command Line